lcleandrocosta/lcleandrocosta/README.md

 - Learn to Code - for free
 - W3 School
 - MDN Webdocs
-- Tutorial: Introdução ao React
+- Oracle ONE - Alura

 ## 🛠 - **Tecnologias**